perwin/pyimfit/docs/overview.rst

    variance values precomputed in some fashion (e.g., from an image-reduction pipeline).

--  Poisson-based (“Poisson Maximum-Likelihood-Ratio”): Finally, you can specify that individual pixel errors come from the model assuming a true Poisson process (rather than the Gaussian approximation to Poisson statistics that’s used in the χ2 approaches).
+-  Poisson-based (“Poisson Maximum-Likelihood-Ratio” = “PMLR”): Finally, you can specify that individual pixel errors come from the model assuming a true Poisson process (rather than the Gaussian approximation to Poisson statistics that’s used in the χ2 approaches).
 This is particularly appropriate when individual pixel values of the data are low.

 You can also tell the ``Imfit`` object useful things about the data
 values: what A/D gain conversion was applied, any Gaussian read noise,